ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 ## Deploy actions in multiple locations

-In this section, you will create actions, expose them as an API, and map the custom domain to the API with a SSL certificate stored in {{site.data.keyword.cloudcerts_short}.
+In this section, you will create actions, expose them as an API, and map the custom domain to the API with a SSL certificate stored in {{site.data.keyword.cloudcerts_short}}.

 ![alt](images/solution44-multi-region-serverless/api-architecture.png)

+The action **doWork** implements one of your API operations.
+The action **healthz** is going to be used later on the check if your API is healthy.
+It could be a no-op simply returning *OK* or it could do a more complex check like pinging the databases or other critical services required by your API.

 The following steps will need to be repeated for every location where you want to host the application back-end.
 For this tutorial, you can pick *Dallas (us-south)* and *London (eu-gb)* as targets.

-### Store certificate in {{site.data.keyword.cloudcerts_short}}
+### Import certificate to a central repository

 1. Given a location, create a [{{site.data.keyword.cloudcerts_short}}](https://console.bluemix.net/catalog/services/cloudcerts) instance.
 1. In the service dashboard, use **Import Certificate**: